mcd77/gpt-test/README.md

 # gpt-test

-This repository contains a minimal Next.js blog configured for deployment to GitHub Pages.
+This repository contains a minimal but professional-looking Next.js blog configured for deployment to GitHub Pages.

 ## Getting Started